5 Celebrity-Inspired Work Outfits That'll Reverse Your Monday Blues

 Christian Vierig/Getty Images

-Can we agree there's nothing worse in the morning than blankly staring at your closet, trying to figure out what to wear for work?
+Can we agree there's nothing worse in the morning than blankly staring at the closet, trying to figure out what to wear for work?

-Start your week off strong and shop our selects to amp up your lady-boss look.
+Start the week off strong and shop our selects to amp up your lady-boss look.

-We can always count on the British beauty for a wearable, put-together look.
-A monochrome outfit never fails to look chic, and we love her choice of olive green topped off with a timeless camel coat.
+We can always count on the British beauty for a wearable, polished look.
+A monochrome outfit never fails to look chic, and we love the olive green outfit topped off with a timeless camel coat.
 A red bag adds a punch of color to a neutral palette.

 When it comes to pantsuits, Posh Spice is the queen, but don't expect to catch her in the typical corporate set.
 Opt for an oversized silhouette and wide-leg, floor-grazing trousers like the fashion designer for a cooler, relaxed result that doesn't sacrifice professionalism.
 A ruffle-neck blouse lends a touch of romance to the borrowed-from-the-boys vibe.